planetscale/docs/content/docs/mysql-compatibility.md

 This document contains information about the compatibility of the PlanetScale CNDb with MySQL features.

+While Vitess [supports running instances of MariaDB](https://vitess.io/docs/get-started/local/), PlanetScale CNDb currently does not.

-## PlanetScale CNDb supports most MySQL features
+## PlanetScale CNDb supports all core MySQL features

-The PlanetScale CNDb database supports most MySQL features, including standard SQL statements and MySQL-specific commands.
+CNDb supports all core features of MySQL 5.7, including standard SQL statements and MySQL-specific commands.
 In general, you can issue queries against your database as if it were a MySQL database.

 ## Limitations